 Highly Visible Pollutant Source or HVPS means a land use or activity that produces higher than normally found levels of pollutants in stormwater runoff.
 These facilities may include, but are not limited to, gasoline stations, auto repair shops, commercial car washes, home improvement stores, nurseries, kennels, veterinarian offices, etc. These facilities may also include industries that are not required to be covered under the IGP.

+Hot Spot means a land use or activity on a site that produces higher concentrations of trace metals, hydrocarbons, or other priority pollutants that are normally found in urban stormwater runoff.

 Illicit Connection means any man-made conveyance connecting a non-stormwater discharge directly to an MS4.